SecondThundeR/svelte-vite-tailwind/README.md

 > If you want a pure Svelte + Vite + Tailwind experience, go to the [main](https://github.com/SecondThundeR/svelte-vite-tailwind/tree/main) branch

-To use this template, you can use npx digit on this branch or setup everything manually.
+To use this template, you can use `pnpm dlx degit` on this branch or setup everything manually.

 ### Quickstart